INTRODUCTION

 MEAL PLANNING FOR A CONSISTENT ROUTINE

-A well-structured meal plan supports portion control, nutrient intake and a consistent eating schedule.
+A structured meal plan promotes portion control, ensures nutrient intake and supports a regular eating rhythm, making healthy eating both practical and sustainable.

 HOW REGULAR MEALS SUPPORT MENTAL WELLBEING